Masheenist/LUKS_Raspberry_Pi/README.md

 # LUKS_Raspberry_Pi
-Detailed guide on encrypting a Raspberry Pi
+Detailed guide on encrypting a Raspberry Pi, adapted from https://rr-developer.github.io/LUKS-on-Raspberry-Pi/ because there were difficulties going through that walkthrough due to a missing library.
+That library has been added as well as other information to help people who aren't very familiar with Linux or Ubuntu or new to Raspberry Pis.
+I will add images and make this easier to follow visually soon.